 - the inclusion of reserve funds to the capital and profit to be distributed to the shareholders.

-An ordinary general assembly shall be convened within three months of the end of each activity period.
+An ordinary general assembly shall be convened within three months of the end of each activity period (TCC, article 409).
 An extraordinary general assembly can be convened whenever it is required.
 The board of directors invites the shareholders to general assemblies.
 This invitation shall be made in the form provided in the articles of association.

 The invitation to the general assembly shall also be published in the Turkish Trade Registry Gazette.
-For non-listed companies, the invitation shall be issued at least two weeks prior to the date of the general assembly meeting (excluding the dates of announcement and meeting).
+For non-listed companies, the invitation shall be issued at least two weeks prior to the date of the general assembly meeting (excluding the dates of announcement and meeting) (TCC, article 414).
 All shareholders whose names appear on the attendance list prepared by the board of directors have the right to attend the meeting.

-The Ministry of Trade issued the Regulation on General Assembly Meetings of Joint Stock Companies held electronically, regarding the procedures of online general assembly meetings, published in Official Gazette No. 28395 of 28 August 2012.
+The Ministry of Trade issued the Regulation on General Assembly Meetings of Joint Stock Companies Held Electronically (Regulation), regarding the procedures of online general assembly meetings, published in Official Gazette No. 28395 of 28 August 2012.
 The companies must integrate the sample article stating that general assembly meetings can be held electronically into the company’s articles of association.
-This article can be found in the Regulation published by the Ministry of Trade.
+This article can be found in the article 5 of the Regulation published by the Ministry of Trade.
 It is not possible to amend the article while adopting it, so it must be integrated as is.

 Are companies required to provide disclosure with respect to corporate social responsibility matters?